sdelaughter/RunGML/patch_notes.md

 - Documentation for constants now shows their value.
 - Constants and aliases now have their own sections of the manual, and are excluded from the list of operators at the top of the manual.
 - Added a table of contents to the manual.
+- Copies of `README.md` and `patch_notes.md` are now included in the datafiles (mostly to make my life easier by storing everything in one place, feel free to not include them when you import the package).
+- Various updates to `README.md`.

 #### Misc.
 - The `run` operator no longer creates and uses a fresh instance of the interpreter, and will instead run from whichever instance calls it.